adamliuio/adam-notes-content/Journals/the-future-of-my-life.md

 ---
 title: "The Future Of My Life"
-author: Adam Liu
+date: 2020-12-02
 ---

-As I'm writing this (20201202), I've been back in China from Australia for 2 years already.
+As I'm writing this (2nd of Dec, 2020), I've been back in China from Australia for 2 years already.

 My view on the future of my life has changed from what I wanted when I was back in Australia, where I spent almost 4 years there, the part of the world I'd loved every single second I spent in.